6

 • Determination of optimal routes with weather routing systems.

-Yang Ming continues to go above and beyond international regulatory requirements by adopting management measures such as hull optimization, the introduction of new eco-friendly vessels, optimal ship speed control, the use of smart monitoring systems, and the modification of existing ships.
-The CO2 emission intensity of the operating vessels in 2022 was reduced by 59.54% compared to 2008, early attaining the IMO’s goal of a 40% reduction by 2030 and proceeding towards the goal of a 70% reduction by 2050.
+Yang Ming continues to go above and beyond international regulatory requirements by adopting management measures such as hull optimization, the introduction of new eco-friendly ships, optimal ship speed control, the use of smart monitoring systems, and the modification of existing ships.
+The carbon intensity of the operating ships in 2024 was 37.03 g/teu-km, reducing by 62.74% compared to 2008, early attaining IMO's goal of a 40% reduction by 2030.

 COUNTERMEASURES